docxology/mdkv/paper/mdkv_paper.md

 ## Abstract

 Digital knowledge work increasingly demands documents that are simultaneously multilingual, multi‑audience, and multi‑channel.
 Traditional single‑file Markdown struggles when the same canonical content must coexist with translations, commentary, references, code exemplars, and revision notes – each with distinct lifecycles and audiences.
 This paper introduces MDKV, a simple but rigorous multitrack Markdown container that packages a document’s canonical content and auxiliary tracks into a single, portable `.mdkv` file.
 An `.mdkv` is a ZIP archive with a YAML `manifest.yaml` and a `tracks/` directory of UTF‑8 Markdown files.
 MDKV provides a principled data model, validation, search, and export services, a CLI, and a small GUI for selective preview and live editing.
 We formalize the MDKV model, present its software architecture, explain round‑trip export semantics, and evaluate design trade‑offs against adjacent technologies.
 The MDKV initial specification is open source under the [Apache‑2.0](https://www.apache.org/licenses/LICENSE-2.0) license and maintained at the project repository (`https://github.com/docxology/mdkv`).
 We also situate MDKV with respect to Matroska (MKV) as background on containerization: although the two are orthogonal in domain (text vs. multimedia), they share conceptual lineage in extensible container design.
-We conclude with use cases, implications for governance and reproducibility, and future work such as richer validation rules and alternative exporters (PDF/EPUB).
-This paper is itself an MDKV, and is available as a self‑contained self-aware example at `https://github.com/docxology/mdkv/blob/main/paper/mdkv_paper.mdkv`.
+We conclude with use cases, implications for governance and reproducibility, and future work such as richer validation rules and alternative exporters.
+This paper is itself a Markdown file that renders into a valid MDKV.
+The built artifact is available at [paper/paper.mdkv](https://github.com/docxology/mdkv/blob/main/paper/paper.mdkv); combined exports are under [paper/_bundle](https://github.com/docxology/mdkv/tree/main/paper/_bundle).

 ## 1. Introduction

 Authoring, collaboration, and publishing workflows routinely require: (i) a single canonical text; (ii) multiple translations; (iii) audience‑specific commentary and references; (iv) code listings synchronized with the text; and (v) review and revision notes.
 Maintaining such layers in separate files and folders creates cognitive load and increases the risk of divergence.
 The central question is how to preserve a document’s conceptual unity while keeping its layers decoupled for editing, governance, and rendering.